 When visiting Ireland you might get confused - what exactly is the difference between a wedge tomb and a passage tomb?
 What is a rath?
 And when exactly is an island a crannog?
 And where do the Fianna and the fairies fit in?

 Cashels are basically ringforts built mainly of stone.
-Often this takes the form of an earthen enclosure with and outer ditch and an inner earth-wall, topped by an additional stone-wall.
-The latter could be either a basic breast-high structure or a massive construction.
+Often this takes the form of a circular enclosure made out of dirt with an outer ditch and an inner earth-wall, topped by an additional stone-wall.
+This wall might be basic and about chest-high or could be a massive construction, depending on the Cashel.

 First appearing around 3,500 BC these are (usually) half-moon shaped tombs with a pronounced "courtyard" in front of the entrance.
-The courtyard was supposedly used for rituals, either during burials or at festive occasions.
+The courtyard was supposedly used for rituals, either during burials or at festive occasions afterward.

-Crannógs are ringforts on small islands near a shore - the fort is identical in size to the island, both are often connected to the mainland by a narrow bridge or causeway.
+Crannógs are a type of ringfort that is built on small islands near the mainland, where the fort is identical in size to the island itself, and both are often connected to the mainland by a narrow bridge or causeway.
 The island could be either natural or artificially created (or expanded).
-As a rule the more circular an island the more likely it is to be artificial.
+As a general rule, the more circular an island the more likely it is to be artificial.

 Dolmens are the uncovered remains of portal tombs.
 The most famous Irish dolmen is Poulnabrone in the Burren.

-After a few millennia of existence the passage tombs and similar buildings were re-interpreted as gates to the otherworld and dwelling places of fairies.
+After a few millennia of existence, the passage tombs and similar buildings which dot the Irish countryside were re-interpreted as gates to the otherworld and dwelling places of fairies.
 This may in part be a reflection of the mysterious symbols carved into the stones and artifacts that could be found in or near tombs.

-Henges are circles built out of stones or wood, they have a purely ceremonial background and might have astronomical or geographical alignments.
+Henges are circles built out of stones or wood.
+They have a purely ceremonial background and might have astronomical or geographical alignments, such a Drombeg Stone Circle.
 None of the Irish henges are as spectacular as Stonehenge in England.

 Heroes' Graves and Beds

-Partly destroyed and uncovered tombs, open chambers and dolmens were often re-interpreted in the light of Celtic mythology - mostly the Fianna cycle.
-Ireland abounds with structures said to be the (often final) resting places of heroes and lovers.
+Partly destroyed and uncovered tombs, open chambers, and dolmens were often re-interpreted in the light of Celtic mythology - mostly the Fianna cycle.
+Ireland is full of structures that are said to be the (often final) resting places of heroes and lovers.

 La Tène Stones